Ms. Liew's Class

 TIP #1: Eat a small snack.

 Hunger is distracting, so the right snack can improve your focus.
-Our brains feed on glucose, but a sugary snack, like candy, isn't the best choice because those types of sugars are easy for the body to break down and your brain will quickly feel starved for energy again.
-Instead grab a healthy snack that combines sugar with fibre, like a piece of fruit.
+Grab a healthy snack that combines sugar with fibre, like a piece of fruit.
 Your body will break these sugars down more slowly and feed your brain for longer.

 TIP #2: Turn off your phone.

-Most calls, texts and push notifications are not urgent and will destroy your focus.
+Most calls, texts and push notifications are not urgent, but they will destroy your focus.
 Ideally, turn off your phone completely or place it in another room.
-If you need your phone to help with your assignment, put it in airplane mode or do not disturb mode to minimize potential distractions.
+If you need your phone to help with your assignment, put it in airplane mode, focus mode, or Do Not Disturb mode to minimize distractions.
+If you need some strategies to help you manage your phone use more effectively, check out the strategies in this video.

 TIP #3: Set a timer.